postlund/pyatv/docs/development/scan_pair_and_connect.md

 to the case when `device_provides_pin` is False.
 Now you have to poll `has_paired` or just require that pairing succeeds within a time frame.

-If an error occurs, e.g. incorrect PIN, `exceptions.PairingError` is raised.
+If an error occurs, e.g. incorrect PIN, {% include api i="exceptions.PairingError" %} is raised.

 Translating the flow above into code looks like this: